cloud-native-react-blake-may-2018/js-assignment/README.md

 <span style="color: #d3d3d3">_packet.js_</span>

-Use `npm run node` to display the results of the functions to the console.
+Use `npm run cli` to display the results of the functions to the console.

 ### web